Decimus et Ultimus Barziza: Early life

 Barziza was born in Virginia in 1838.
-His father, Phillip Ignatius Barziza (originally Filippo Ignazio Barziza), was a viscount who had emigrated from Venice in 1820 and been forced to cede his title of nobility and become an American citizen in order to legally qualify for a bequest; he subsequently married a French-Canadian woman, with whom he had ten children.
+His father, Phillip Ignatius Barziza (originally Filippo Ignazio Barziza), was a viscount who had emigrated from Venice in 1820 and been forced to renounce his title of nobility and become an American citizen in order to legally qualify for a bequest; he subsequently married a French-Canadian woman, with whom he had ten children.

 The Barzizas named their tenth child "Decimus et Ultimus", Latin for "tenth and last".

-Barziza attended the College of William and Mary in his hometown of Williamsburg from 1854-1857.
+Barziza attended the College of William & Mary in his hometown of Williamsburg from 1854-1857.
 He then moved to Texas and later in 1857 enrolled in the law school at Baylor University.
 He graduated in 1859 and established his law practice in Owensville.

-In 1861, the American Civil War began, and Barziza enlisted in the Confederate Army (4th Texas Infantry), where he served under Louis Wigfall and John Bell Hood.
+In 1861 the American Civil War began and Barziza enlisted in the Confederate States Army, serving in the 4th Texas Infantry Regiment under Louis Wigfall and John Bell Hood.
 He was twice injured in combat, and fought in the Battle of Gettysburg, where he was captured at Little Round Top.

 After spending a year in hospital as a prisoner of war, he escaped by leaping out the window of a moving prisoner-transport train in the middle of the night, and walking to Upper Canada, where Confederate sympathizers relayed him to Nova Scotia, and then Bermuda; there, a blockade runner returned him to North Carolina.
 From North Carolina, he was able to return to Texas, where he wrote his memoirs of captivity and of life as a fugitive, titled The Adventures of a Prisoner of War, and Life and Scenes in Federal Prisons: Johnson's Island, Fort Delaware, and Point Lookout, by an Escaped Prisoner of Hood's Texas Brigade.